owardlaw/Venture_Funding_Deep_Learning/README.md

 # Venture_Funding_Deep_Learning

-# Fintech_Finder
-A streamlit application to find, hire, and send funds to workers with Ether on a testnet.
+A deep learning application for risk management for a VC fund.

 ## Technologies